managamsilalahi/chrome-ext-hello-world/README.md

-# chrome-ext-hello-world
-Hello World Chrome Extension
+# Hello World Chrome Extension
 Followed tutorial from: https://youtu.be/P8_hJCcHJdc

 # How to install?